KDE/documentation-docs-kdenlive-org/glossary/useful_information/kdenlive-transitions.rst

 These three transitions don’t offer any (user-) keyframes.
 Instead, their *start* and *end* keyframes are *implicit* and fixed to the *start* and *end* of the transition respectively.

-**Because Kdenlive always uses two separate tracks for transitions**, there’s a peculiarity to note: normally, as time moves forward in the timeline, these transition change (or kind of fade) from the clip on the upper track to the clip on the lower track.
-The somewhat strangely named transition parameter **Reverse** allows you to switch the track roles: if **Reverse** is checked, then these transitions from the lower track to the upper track, as time progresses.
+**Because Kdenlive always uses two separate tracks for transitions**, there’s a peculiarity to note: normally, as time moves forward in the timeline, these transitions change (or kind of fade) from the clip on the upper track to the clip on the lower track.
+The somewhat strangely named transition parameter **Reverse** allows you to switch the track roles: if **Reverse** is checked, then these transitions change from the lower track to the upper track, as time progresses.

 Simply put: